Rodz3rd2/gulp-web-dev/README.md

-# Web Tools Dev (v3.1.7)
+# Web Tools Dev (v3.1.8)
 Tools for watching sass and js.
 Compress your css and js files.
 Optimize file size of images.
 Move all fonts at the one location.

 ## Installation
- - Install development dependency inside of package.json using command `sudo npm install`.
+ - Install development dependency inside of package.json using command `sudo npm install --save-dev web-dev-tools`.
  - Install `gulp-sass` and `gulp-imagemin` separately because these packages require `--unsafe-perm` option.
    Also to filter the it if you need to use sudo for linux or not for windows like the example below:
     - For linux `sudo npm install --save-dev --unsafe-perm gulp-sass gulp-imagemin`